Framing Causal Questions in Sports Analytics: A Tutorial on Estimand Choice Illustrated Through Crossing in Soccer: Case study: crossing in soccer

+We used logistic regression to fit the propensity score model; the output is provided in Table~\ref{tab:ps_model} in the Appendix.
+The substantial overlap in propensity scores visible in Figure~\ref{fig:pre_match} provides empirical support for the positivity assumption in this dataset, suggesting that for most covariate combinations, both crossing and not crossing were plausible actions during the 2019 CSL season.
+Despite the substantial pre-matching imbalance, the propensity score distributions of cross and no-cross plays exhibit considerable overlap across the full range of scores, a feature we return to in Section~\ref{sec:interp}.

+Following 1:1 nearest-neighbor matching with replacement, covariate balance was successfully achieved for both the ATE and ATT analytic samples.
+Tables~\ref{tab:balance_ATE} and~\ref{tab:balance_ATT} show the post-matching covariate distributions for the ATE and ATT samples respectively, with all SMDs reduced well below the 10\% threshold.
+The distributions of the propensity scores after matching are shown in Figure~\ref{fig:post_match} for the ATE (top) and ATT (bottom), with the two action groups exhibiting near-identical distributions in both cases.

-Following matching, we now have a sample that exhibits little risk of confounding bias, and so estimation of the ATE proceeds by computing a simple difference of the mean outcome (i.e., the proportion) in each action group.
-We obtained an ATE of $0.016$; this implies that, on average, crossing the ball increases the probability of a resulting shot by 1.6\% across all plays.
-In light of the considerations outlined in Section \ref{implementation}, we present both the Abadie–Imbens and bootstrapped standard errors to highlight the range of plausible uncertainty.
-The Abadie–Imbens standard error is 0.045, and the bootstrapped standard error, based on 1,000 resamples, is 0.026.
-The larger Abadie–Imbens standard error may reflect its conservative nature when estimating the ATE.
+Estimation of the ATE and ATT proceeds by computing a simple difference of mean outcomes in each action group following matching.
+The results are summarized in Table~\ref{tab:estimates}.
+The ATE was estimated to be 0.033, implying that crossing the ball increases the probability of a resulting shot by 3.3\% on average across all plays.
+The ATT was estimated to be 0.035, implying that among plays where a cross was actually attempted, crossing increased the probability of a shot by 3.5\% on average.
+The Abadie--Imbens standard errors are 0.005 and 0.003 for the ATE and ATT respectively, and the bootstrapped standard errors, based on 1000 resamples, are 0.0052 and 0.0033.
+These estimates should be interpreted in the context of the 2019 Chinese Super League season and may not generalize to other leagues or styles of play.